-This page is to provide information to the public, other organisations and rough sleepers who have access to the internet
+This page is to provide information to the public, other organisations and people sleeping rough

-WHO CAN I INFORM THAT I'VE SEEN A ROUGH SLEEPER?
+WHO CAN I INFORM THAT I AM SLEEPING ROUGH OR SEEN A PERSON SLEEPING ROUGH?

 Streetlink - enables members of the public to connect people sleeping rough with the local services that can support them.

 SSAFA - provides lifelong support to anyone who is currently serving or has ever served in the Royal Navy, the Royal Marines, the British Army or the Royal Air Force.
 Support and advice is provided to veterans who are rough sleeping.
+Tel: 0800 7314880

 The main hostel in East Lindsey is based in Skegness.
-There is high demand for this hostel and applicants will normally need a local connection.
-Referrals must be made by a professional and further information can be obtained through any agency the rough sleeper is working with.
+There is high demand for this hostel and applicants will need a local connection.
+Referrals must be made by East Lindsey District Council and further information can be obtained by contacting the Housing Hub Tel: 01507613135

-There is a small hostel in Mablethorpe run by the Christian Fellowship which provides supported accommodation.
+There is a small male only hostel in Mablethorpe run by the Christian Fellowship which provides supported accommodation.
 More information can be obtained by phoning 01507 478995

-The only direct access hostel in Lincolnshire is the NOMAD Night Shelter, Lincoln.
-The hostel is open from 8.30pm until 8.00am each day.
+The only direct access hostel in Lincolnshire is the NOMAD Night Shelter, St Rumbold Street, Lincoln.
+The hostel is open from 9.00pm until 6.00am each day.
 For further details contact the shelter directly

-It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse.
+It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse or certain previous convictions.

-Wherever possible, it is important to ask for assistance with obtaining accommodation during the daytime.
-Obtaining accommodation outside of office hours, particularly late at night is very difficult.
+Where possible, it is important to ask for assistance with obtaining accommodation during office hours, as it can be difficult to find accommodation outside of office hours and late at night.

 SEVERE WEATHER CONDITIONS

-During periods of severe weather such as winter conditions the government recommend that where the temperature is zero or below for 3 consequtive nights, all rough sleepers should be offered accommodation.
+During periods of severe weather such as winter conditions the government recommend that where the temperature is zero or below for 3 consecutive nights, all rough sleepers should be offered shelter.
 Please contact us to make us aware of any rough sleepers who need assistance.
-Accommodation will usually be a hostel which could be outside of the East Lindsey district if there are no options available within the district or the rough sleeper has connections to other areas of the country.
-If the rough sleeper has no where to go in the daytime please contact 01507 613135 for advice.
+Any accommodation provided will usually be short term and basic.
+Those who do not have a connection to East Lindsey will be assisted to return to their own locality.
+If they have no where to go in the daytime please contact 01507 613135 for advice.

 WHERE CAN FOOD AND DRINK BE OBTAINED FROM?

-Trinity Centre, Eastgate, Louth - Louth's Community Larder provides food for those who have none.
+Trinity Centre, Eastgate, Louth - Louth's Food larder provides food for those who have none.
 Referrals can be made by statutory and voluntary agencies.
 This project was initiated by the Parish but engages Churches Together in Louth & District and the whole community.
+Tel: 01507 605803

 The Storehouse, North Parade, Skegness - Skegness's only Food Bank is based at The Storehouse Church on North Parade, providing 3 days emergency food for local people in financial hardship.

-WHAT IF THE ROUGH SLEEPER HAS A DOG?
+WHAT IF THE PERSON SLEEPING ROUGH HAS A DOG?

-Some rough sleepers will refuse an offer of accommodation.
-This could be due to a range of reasons including they do not want to leave the streets or are not ready to do so or they don't want what has been offered.
+Some rough sleepers will refuse an offer of assistance including accommodation.
+This could be due to a range of reasons but the Rough Sleeping Intervention Team will endeavour to engage with those still on the streets and continue to offer support.

-No, the council does occasionally come across people who are choosing to sleep rough even though they have accommodation available to them.
-They will be encouraged to return to their home and often assisted with transport to get them back to their own area.
-Some still refuse this offer of reconnection however we will continue to try to assist them.
+No, the council does occasionally come across people who are choosing to sleep rough or beg even though they have accommodation available to them.
+Those from out of area will be encouraged to return to their home and offered assistance with transport to get them back.
+Some still refuse this offer of reconnection however we will continue to try to engage with them.